robhabraken/advent-of-code-2024/solutions/07/README.md

 A fun little challenge today!
 And a good lesson to see what recursion can do for such problem types opposed to sequential lists and loops.

 ### Speeding up the repair
-Like day 22 and day 9, I decided to introduce my own `parseLong()` function here to see if it did speed up things, but it turned out only to do so marginally.
-But then I spotted the implementation of the `|` operator, which I simply achieved by string concatenating the numbers together and parsing them back to a long.
+Like day 22 and day 9, I decided to introduce my own `parseLong()` function here to see if it did speed up things, but it didn't improve things (or even performed a little worse for some reason).
+So I did stick with `long.Parse()`.
+But then I spotted the implementation of the `|` operator, which I simply implemented by string concatenating the numbers together and parsing them back to a `long`.
 Both the parsing and the string operation are quite heavy.
 So I came up with the idea to do it purely mathematically.
 I looked up how you can determine the number of digits within a number, which turns out to be `log10(n) + 1`.
 If I were to take the power of that number to 10, I would have the number of decimal places to shift the left number with to fit next to the number on the right.
 So I changed this line of code:
 ```
 result = long.Parse($"{current}{numbers[index]}");
 ```